lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 A mean stacking algorithm, weighted by inverse variance, combines selected exposures.

-Each individual deep coadd image covers a single patch of the sky: a quadrilateral sub-region of the overall skymap that covers approximately 79 square arcminutes.
+Each individual deep coadd image covers a single patch of the sky: a quadrilateral sub-region of the overall skymap that covers approximately 79 square arcminutes, with a pixel scale of 0.2 arcseconds.
 Patches slightly overlap at their edges.
 Deep coadd images are for a single filter.